Projects per year

-Although the subject of prisoners accessing the internet through illicit communication devices is commonly reported by prison agencies, nevertheless, there is very little prison sociological research into how prisoners themselves engage in online activity.
-Using Russia as a case study, this paper reports findings from a new study funded by the Leverhulme Trust on the ways that prisoner agency and structure connect and cohere in Russia using the internet.
-My main finding is that Russian penality now sits at the nexus of two processes: it is de-institutionalised in that the prison, discursively speaking, is no longer fixed to a built form, and it is reflexively re-territorialised in that it places prisoner agency onto a third space.
-The significance of this finding is that the interplay between de-institutionalisation and re-territorialisation has produced on a new penal imagery - a carceral motif for the twenty first century - in the form of a virtual world.
+Prison agencies around the world are reporting a rise in the use of illicit communication devices in prison.
+Nevertheless, there is very little prison sociological research into how prisoners themselves communicate online.
+Using Russia as a case study, this paper reports findings from new research on how prisoners are engaging with the internet and the effects of this on prisoner agency and prison structure.
+Our main finding is that Russian penality sits at the nexus of two processes.
+First, it is de-institutionalised in that the prison, discursively speaking, is no longer fixed to a built form.
+Second, it is reflexively re-territorialised in that it places prisoner agency onto a third space.
+The paper presents a new conceptual framework of ‘prisoners as absent’, which reflects penality in Russia as culturally contingent and politically resilient.
+The interplay between de-institutionalisation and re-territorialisation has produced on a new penal imaginary - a carceral motif for the twenty first century - in the form of a virtual world.

 |Journal||Oñati Socio-Legal Series|